Course Title: STEM for Sustainable Development

 - Propose and communicate solutions to industry-based or real-world interdisciplinary sustainability challenges using key concepts, processes and frameworks for sustainable development in the context of STEM and/or health.

-- Demonstrate consideration of the principles of diversity, equity, inclusion and Reconciliation as pillars of sustainable development.
+- Demonstrate consideration of the principles of diversity, equity, inclusion and reconciliation as key drivers within sustainable development.

 Overview of Learning Activities

-You will utilise a suite of online learning resources and participate in an integrated suite of modules comprising immersive online learning experiences and activities to develop understanding and experience of sustainable development within the context of STEM and health.
+You will utilise a suite of online learning resources and participate in online learning experiences to develop understanding and experience of sustainable development within contemporary settings.

 Overview of Learning Resources